danafaye/WindowsAPIAbuseAtlas/KERNEL32/EnumProcesses/README.md

  - **Out-of-Place Enumeration**: Legitimate software tends to enumerate during system diagnostics or monitoring.
 Seeing these calls in installers, macros, or unrelated utilities (image viewers, audio tools) is anomalous and suspicious.

 ## 🦠 Malware & Threat Actors Documented Abusing EnumProcesses
 `EnumProcesses` shows up again and again in malware, not because it's flashy, but because it's reliable and doesn't require any special privileges.
 It's the reconnaissance workhorse that quietly builds a list of running PIDs, forming the backbone of process discovery in everything from evasive loaders to post-exploitation toolkits.
 Whether malware is searching for security products, identifying high-value targets, or prepping for injection, this call often comes early.
-And while the behavioral indicators and API pairings listed here cover common abuse patterns, they’re far from exhaustive—attackers continually mix, layer, and repackage these primitives in new ways.
+And while the behavioral indicators and API pairings listed here cover common abuse patterns, they’re far from exhaustive, attackers continually mix, layer, and repackage these primitives in new ways.

 ### **Ransomware**
 - Cuba